EthamQ/doodle_clone_2018/server/README.md

 router.post('/date/delete/:creatorUUID', dateLogic.deleteDatesFromEvent);
 9. delete an event if you are the creator router.post('/event/delete/:creatorUUID', logic.deleteEvent);
+10. Remove a date from a participant: router.post('/date/participant/remove', dateLogic.removeDateFromParticipant);

 ##############################################
 1. Creating a new loodle event